MuellerIPeG/CAEE-Automated_Individualization_of_Hip_Endoprostheses-open/README.md

 # CAEE for automated individualization of hip endoprostheses - open repository
 This repository serves as a central hub for information related to the Computer-Aided Engineering Environment (CAEE) for automated individualization of hip endoprostheses.
 The specific data, scripts and materials associated with the project are archived in a separate, non-public repository.
 Access to this private archive may be granted upon individual request.
 Interested persons are invited to submit a formal request for access, either by direct communication through GitHub or by sending an email to mueller@ipeg.uni-hannover.de.

+For more detailed information and to gain a deeper understanding of the CAEE's methodologies and applications, consult the related publications and the doctoral thesis provided with this project.

 <img src='Backup-Scripts/endo.png' width='150'>